ryantaylor-cu/remote-access/_episodes/07-permissions.md

 The directory permissions are `rwx`, where:
  - The **r**ead permission on a directory allows you to run `ls` to list the files in that directory
  - The **w**rite permission on a directory allows you to create or delete files in the directory
- - The e**x**ecute permission on a file allows you get to the directories and files in the directory.
+ - The e**x**ecute permission on a directory allows you to get the directories and files in the directory.

 Let's look at the `ls` output again: